Miscarriage After Having Healthy Pregnancies

 This is the part I hate.
 This is the part where it all fell apart.

 The day after I called to make my first appointment, I started to spot lightly.
-At first, it didn’t bother me since I experienced bleeding with my second pregnancy and she was just fine (and now four years old!), but something was wrong.
+At first, it didn’t bother me since I experienced bleeding with my second pregnancy and she was just fine, but something was wrong.

 The nausea was gone.
 The sleeping issues were gone.
 Other symptoms were vanishing.